Stacyy-Were/Nursery-recommendation/README.md

-# nursery
+# Nursery

-Program to give parents/students recommendations for schools based on preferences
+Program to give parents recommendations for schools based on preferences

+## Requirements
+- SWI-Prolog